2025-26 Edition

 Vector calculus, complex functions, and linear algebra with applications to electrical engineering problems.

-Restriction: Electrical Engineering Majors have first consideration for enrollment.
-Computer Engineering Majors have first consideration for enrollment.
+Restrictions: Electrical Engineering majors and Computer Engineering majors have the first consideration for enrollment.
 Computer Science Engineering majors have second consideration for enrollment.

 EECS 148.
 Computer Networks.
 4 Units.